sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-29_tantric-upanishad-s-and-their-role-in-hindu-thought.md

 +++
-title = "“Tantric” upaniShad-s and their role in Hinduxa0thought"
+title = "“Tantric” upaniShad-s and their role in Hindu thought"

 +++
 The point of origin of the later sectarian upaniShads is unclear.
 It